 During the passage of the Health and Social Care Act 2011, Dorries proposed a further amendment around restricting access to pro-choice counselling services, which was also defeated.
 And in 2015, an amendment to the Serious Crime Act by Fiona Bruce MP that sought to make explicitly (instead of implicitly) illegal sex selective abortion – that was unnecessary and problematic in practice – was also defeated.

-Although abortion in England, Wales and Scotland is legal, the law does not extend to Northern Ireland.
-Abortion in Northern Ireland is unlawful in most circumstances – it is only lawful where there is a real and serious risk to the woman’s mental or physical health and the risk is permanent or long-term.
-Consequently most women from Northern Ireland have to travel to England to obtain a private abortion.
-Unlike other British women, they are not entitled to an abortion on the NHS.
-We consider that this is an unequal situation which robs women in Northern Ireland of their fundamental rights to a basic healthcare service, leaving them as second-class citizens within the UK, and which cannot be justified.
+Although abortion in England, Wales, and Scotland can be accessed legally in most circumstances, the law does not extend to Northern Ireland.
+Abortion in Northern Ireland is unlawful in nearly all circumstances – it is only permitted where there is a real and serious risk to the woman’s mental or physical health and the risk is permanent or long-term.
+Consequently most women from Northern Ireland have to travel to Britain to obtain a legal abortion.
+We consider that this is an unequal situation which robs women in Northern Ireland of their fundamental rights to a basic healthcare service in Northern Ireland, leaving them as second-class citizens within the UK.
+In 2017, following a Supreme Court case surrounding the charging of Northern Ireland women to access NHS abortion services, the UK Government committed to funding these abortions in England.
+The Scottish and Welsh Governments also pledged to fund abortions for Northern Irish women.
+Humanists UK intervened in this court case and was involved in the subsequent campaign that brought about these changes.

 In November 2015 the Northern Irish High Court ruled that abortion must also be legalised in all cases where there is a fatal foetal abnormality, or where a woman is pregnant due to rape or incest – and the current illegality in these situations is a breach of the European Convention on Human Rights.
-The Northern Irish Assembly is now required to change the law to legalise abortion in these cases.
-However, in February 2016 it rejected amendments seeking to do just that.
+This ruling was overturned by the Court of Appeal in 2017.
+The case is now going to the Supreme Court, and Humanists UK are applying to intervene.

 More details on humanist views on abortion can be found in a discussion page on our website.